runfaj/react-nested-popper/README.md

 ## Why

 We used react-popper for a long time and have liked it.
-However, we kept finding that there were situations where we couldn't do things because of the need for queued nested poppers and the inability to upgrade some of our packages.
+However, we kept finding that there were situations where we couldn't do things because of the need for stackd nested poppers and the inability to upgrade some of our packages.
 We've tried other similar libraries, but none met our needs.
 Once popper.js V2 came out, the decision was made to put in the effort to make our own popper library.
 So...here we are!

 ## Installation